 - Major wind investments in North Dakota.
-Our Bison Wind Energy Center has 292 MW of nameplate capacity with an additional 205 MW under construction.
-(See Renewable Energy.) - Planned installation of approximately \$300 million in emissions control technology at our Boswell Unit 4 to further reduce emissions of SO2, particulates and mercury.
-(See Boswell Mercury Emission Reduction Plan.) - Planning for the proposed GNTL to deliver hydroelectric power from northern Manitoba by 2020.
-(See Transmission.) - The conversion of Laskin from coal to natural gas in the second quarter of 2015. - Retiring Taconite Harbor Unit 3, one of three coal-fired units at Taconite Harbor, in the second quarter of 2015.
+Our Bison Wind Energy Center has 292 MW of nameplate capacity with an additional 205 MW under construction (see Renewable Energy). - Planned installation of approximately \$300 million in emissions control technology at our Boswell Unit 4 to further reduce emissions of SO2, particulates and mercury (see Boswell Mercury Emission Reduction Plan). - Planning for the proposed GNTL to deliver hydroelectric power from northern Manitoba by 2020 (see Transmission). - The conversion of Laskin from coal to natural gas in the second quarter of 2015. - Retiring Taconite Harbor Unit 3, one of three coal-fired units at Taconite Harbor, in the second quarter of 2015.

 Our "EnergyForward" initiatives were included in Minnesota Power's 2013 Integrated Resource Plan, which was approved by the MPUC in a November 2013 order.
-(See Integrated Resource Plan.)
+(See Integrated Resource Plan).

 Boswell Mercury Emissions Reduction Plan.
 Minnesota Power is implementing a mercury emissions reduction project for Boswell Unit 4 in order to comply with the Minnesota Mercury Emissions Reduction Act and the Federal MATS rule.
 In August 2012, Minnesota Power filed its mercury emissions reduction plan for Boswell Unit 4 with the MPUC and the MPCA.
-The plan proposes that Minnesota Power install pollution controls by early 2016 to address both the Minnesota Mercury Emissions Reduction Act requirements and the Federal MATS rule.
-Costs to implement the Boswell Unit 4 mercury emissions reduction plan are included in the estimated capital expenditures required for compliance with the MATS rule and are estimated to be approximately \$250 million, of which \$120 million was spent through September 30, 2014.
-In November 2013, the MPUC issued an order approving the Boswell Unit 4 mercury emissions reduction for reconsideration with the MPUC which was subsequently denied in an order dated January 17, 2014.
+The plan proposes that Minnesota Power install pollution controls by early 2016 to address both the Minnesota mercury emissions reduction requirements and the Federal MATS rule.
+Costs to implement the Boswell Unit 4 mercury emissions reduction plan are included in the estimated capital expenditures required for compliance with the MATS rule and are estimated to be approximately \$300 million, of which \$102.3 million was spent through June 30, 2014.
+In November 2013, the MPUC issued an order approving the Boswell Unit 4 mercury emissions reduction plan and cost recovery, establishing an environmental improvement rider.
+In November 2013, environmental intervenors filed a petition for reconsideration with the MPUC which was subsequently denied in an order dated January 17, 2014.
 Intervenors have appealed this order and the Company has filed a response to the appeal.
-The Minnesota Court of Appeals heard oral argument in September 2014 with a decision expected before the end of 2014.
-In December 2013, Minnesota Power filed a petition with the MPUC to establish customer billing rates for the approved environmental improvement rider based on actual and estimated investments and expenditures, which was approved in an order dated July 2, 2014.
+In December 2013, Minnesota Power filed a petition with the MPUC to establish customer billing rates for the approved environmental improvement rider and expenditures, which was approved in an order dated July 2, 2014.